 2. Drop off your cards at JF&CS Headquarters (1430 Main Street, Waltham).
 Drop-offs can occur Monday through Friday from 9:00 a.m. - 4:00 p.m.
 Ava Harder's name must be on the package.
-You will leave cards in a box in the front hall and will not have contact with other people.

 Please remember to leave cards out of their matching envelopes.
 If you have any questions, please contact Ava Harder at email@example.com or 781-693-5007.
 Thank you so much for making cards for our clients — it means so much to them!